 5.11 Beyond the statutory consultees described in paragraph 5.2, the County Council already consults other bodies and organisations it considers are likely to be interested in proposed developments and this will continue in the future.

-These include parish councils, organisations such as Nottinghamshire Wildlife Trust, and local community groups.
+These include parish councils (and also where relevant town councils, parish meetings and neighbourhood forums) organisations such as Nottinghamshire Wildlife Trust, and local community groups.
 Annex 1 sets out the types of bodies and organisations to be consulted.

-Near-neighbour notification on submitted applications
+• Near-neighbour notification on submitted applications